MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/dhcp/dhcp-scopes.md

 ---
-title: Scopes and IP address range planning in DHCP server
+title: DHCP scopes in Windows Server
-description: This article helps you to understand how scopes work in IPv4 DHCP server, including planning for IP address ranges ms.topic: article
+description: Learn about how scopes work in DHCP server and how to design IP address ranges. ms.topic: article
 author: robinharwood
 ms.author: wscontent